 Magnesium Malate

-Malic Acid and magnesium combine to form Magnesium Malate.
-This type of MG is easily absorbed and is an excellent option if upping your magnesium levels is your primary objective.
-It is also gentle on your digestive system and has less of a laxative effect.
+Malic acid and magnesium combine to form magnesium malate.
+This type of MG is easily absorbed and offers an excellent option if increasing your magnesium levels is your primary objective.
+It’s also gentle on your digestive system and has less of a laxative effect.
 Sometimes recommended to address chronic fatigue and fibromyalgia.

 Magnesium Sulfate